CodeWringer/MrBlockman-platformer/README.md

 MrBlockman-platformer
 =====================

-Simple platformer game made for learning purposes
+A 2D platformer game made for learning purposes.